What is Mintos?

-The first one is that Mintos is actually a marketplace for loans, so more than a usual Peer-to-Peer lending platform.
-Indeed, instead of accepting borrowers and listing their own loans, they are working with several loan originators, bring loans to the marketplace.
+Mintos is actually a marketplace for loans, meaning that they are working with several loan originators to propose loans to the marketplace.
 They currently have 65 different loans originators, meaning that investors can diversify their investments in several countries, and also several loan types.

-The other thing I really like about Mintos is that most of the loans on the marketplace are secured.
+The first thing I really like about Mintos on this side is that most of the loans on the marketplace are secured.
 This means that the borrower is attaching an asset (car, property, etc) with his/her loan application.
 For the investor, that means that even if the loan goes to default, the loan originator will actually engage a procedure to sell the asset and redistribute the money to investors, significantly lowering the potential loss after a default.

-Finally, a lot of loans on Mintos also come with a buyback guarantee, usually with secured loans.
+Also, a lot of loans on Mintos also come with a buyback guarantee, usually with secured loans.
 This means that even if a loan defaults, the investor will be paid back by the loan originator, that will then handle all the money recovery process on their side.
 On Mintos, the buyback kicks in after 60 days late.
 Therefore, you are sure as an investor to always get back the money that you invested.
 I actually invest only in loans that come with this buyback guarantee on Mintos, and I really recommend you do the same if you decided to invest in this platform.

 Let’s now have a look at the strategies I used to invest on Mintos.
 At the start, as I always recommend, I was investing manually in loans to see what were the different parameters.
 However, I recommend to quickly start using the auto-invest function, as it will allow you to completely automate your investments on the platform and have a truly passive investment.
 Here are the settings I am using for the interest rate & loan term:

 Here were my general settings for the portfolio:

 As you can see, I only invest in loans with a yield above 12%, and in short-term loans.
 It's not shown here, but I invest in loans from all countries, in the EUR currency, and of course only in loans that come with a buyback guarantee.
 I also invest the smallest amount possible in each loan (10 Euros).
-I’m really happy with those settings so far as it didn’t produce any money loss (thanks to the buyback guarantee) and produced a decent average yield just a bit above 12%.
+I’m really happy with those settings so far as it produced a decent average yield just a bit above 12%.

-After now over three years of investing on the Mintos platform, I can say my experience with the platform has been great.
-It’s now the biggest position in my Peer-to-Peer lending portfolio, and I love the fact that all the loans in this part of my portfolio are secured & comes with a buyback guarantee.
+After now over four years of investing on the Mintos platform, I can say my experience with the platform has been great.
+It’s currently the biggest position in my Peer-to-Peer lending portfolio, and I love the fact that all the loans in this part of my portfolio are secured & comes with a buyback guarantee.
 They also constantly improve the platform by adding new features and new loan originators.
-I will definitely continue to invest on the Mintos platform in the future, and I really recommend you do the same if you want to build a solid Peer-to-Peer lending portfolio.
+I will definitely continue to invest on Mintos in the future, and I really recommend Mintos as this will be a very solid platform in any Peer-to-Peer lending portfolio.